mtolly/onyx/haskell/README-windows.md

-# Onyx Music Game Toolkit
+# Onyx Music Game Toolkit (version 20170604)

 By Michael Tolly <onyxite@gmail.com>
-Built on work by Harmonix, TrojanNemo/C3, xorloser, deimos, DJ Shepherd, arkem, and others
+Built on work by:
+Harmonix, TrojanNemo/C3, xorloser, deimos, DJ Shepherd, arkem, and others

 Early alpha release!
 Requires .NET and Visual C++.
 (If you can run C3 CON Tools, you're good.)

 Open `onyx.exe` to run.
+Click on menu options to select them.
+Click on previous pages on the left to go back.
+Keyboard controls also work (arrow keys, enter, backspace).

   * Convert to RB3 (takes song.ini, creates _rb3con)